davidejones/integrations-core/postgres/README.md

 Deep Database Monitoring is currently in beta.
 </div>

-Datadog **Deep Database Monitoring** enables Query Metrics, Samples, and Execution plans.
+Datadog **Deep Database Monitoring** enables collection of Query Metrics, Samples, and Execution plans.
 To get started, add the `deep_database_monitoring` and `statement_samples` settings to your postgres instance configuration:

 ```yaml
 instances: